zenKmi/credit-card/README.md

 -Last PAN number is checked using Luhn's algorithm.

 Every function that does backend functionalities is stored in `Utils.js`, while `PaymentForm.js` is the file which has most of the frontend configurations and all the form layout created through JS, and finally `App.js` is the main file that imports `PaymentForm.js` in order to show it in the main view.
 There's also an additional script called `Particles.jsx`, that is used as a configuration file for the particles effect on the main view.

+Some validations are done while running on frontend, just to give a more graphical feedback if you are making a mistake, and will trigger as you change the fields content.
+When `PAY NOW` button is pressed, it calls a file called `BackEndAPI.js`, which is the Express server's API running along, to make a last moment check before deciding if all info is ready to be exported to a server or Bank API.
+You will see a small snackbar on your screen's bottom left, showing if BackEndAPI was success or not.

 # Additional (default) React info